 All commercial cloud services providing public API’s implement a rate-limiting system of some form, primarily to protect systems from abuse and over-utilization of system resources.

-When designing our new implementation, we wanted to remedy all these issues.
-For starters, we will replace the current HTTP 503 (Service Temporarily Unavailable) with HTTP 429 (Too Many Requests) making it very clear if the rate-limit is being enforced.
+When the number of requests reach the rate limit the HTTP 429 (Too Many Requests) is displayed making it very clear if the rate-limit is being enforced.

-Secondly, we decided to set the new limit at 4 requests per second per access-token to avoid overloading our back-ends.
+The limit is 4 requests per second per access-token.
 This equals to a bit more than 200 requests per minute.
 Our loadbalancer tracks requests at millisecond granularity, so this limit corresponds to 1 request every 250 milliseconds.

-We also disabled the queuing of excessive requests, in effect we avoid spacing out the forwarding of queued requests and introducing latency to the API which has caused confusion.
-Instead of queuing, we apply a “burst”-zone of up to 20 requests – essentially this allows “borrowing” future request slots from the rate-limit.
+We allow a “burst”-zone of up to 20 requests – essentially this allows “borrowing” future request slots from the rate-limit.

 Suppose that the 20-slot burst zone is empty and 15 requests arrive simultaneously from a given access-token.
 All 15 requests will be forwarded immediately while 14 slots in the burst zone is marked as taken, upon which 1 slot is freed every 250 milliseconds.
 (If there were 25 requests instead, 21 would immediately be forwarded, 20 slots marked as taken, and 4 requests be rejected with status 429.)

 Another example would be an application that does 10 API requests within one second, at set intervals of 5 seconds each – this application will never have API calls rejected, since 2.5 seconds after those 10 requests, the burst zone will be fully cleared.